 Are Uninsured Motorists Costing You Money?

 If you are a licensed driver, you’re probably very aware that driving without auto insurance is not only irresponsible but is also illegal in 49 out of 50 states.
-Despite the penalties and monetary consequences linked to driving without insurance, nearly 13 percent of motorists in the U.S. still choose to drive while not legally insured.
+Despite the penalties and monetary consequences linked to driving without insurance, nearly 13 percent of drivers in the US are uninsured motorists.
 There’s also a large group of drivers who have auto insurance – but only minimal, bare-bones coverage – who are considered to be underinsured motorists and may be unable to pay out the entire cost of damages they cause.

 So what does this mean to you as a policyholder?
 First off, it’s important to understand that approximately one in every seven drivers on the road are uninsured, which poses a significant financial risk to you as a driver.
 But on a positive note, your state may offer – or even require – uninsured motorist coverage on your premium that will help protect you, your passengers and your property if you are hit or injured by an uninsured driver.
 Fewer states require policyholders to purchase underinsured motorist coverage, which provides financial protection if you are hit by a driver who has insurance, but not enough to cover the damages caused by the accident.

 In 2014, the Insurance Research Council (IRC) released a study on uninsured motorists by state, which analyzed data collected from 2010 to 2012.
 The study found that Oklahoma had the highest percentage of uninsured motorists with a whopping 26 percent – or one in every four – drivers on the road without insurance!